 - If there is enough snow to slide, head to Normafa, a popular sledding spot in the Buda Hills.
 With its many trails, Normafa is also a good place for winter hikes.
 It can get crowded on the weekends, but the scenery is beautiful and the air is crisp and clean.
 To get to Normafa, take bus No. 21 or No. 21A from Széll Kálmán tér to Normafa.

-- If you are into winter sports you'll like the annual Fridge Festival showcasing snowboarders and freestyle skiers competing for the Fridge title in City Park.
+- If you are into winter sports you'll like the annual Fridge Festival showcasing snowboarders and freestyle skiers competing for the Fridge title.
 This four-day long festival, held in November, is usually the first winter-themed event of the season in Budapest.

 Winter Festivals in Budapest

-- Gőzölgő Festival is Budapest's new winter-themed gastro festival held in Erzsébet tér.
-Plenty of steaming hot drinks from some of the city's best coffee houses and wine bars along with some live concerts will keep visitors warm.
+- Fish Festival, Budapest's new gastro festival is held in February.
+It offers plenty of steaming hot soup and some pálinka tastings along with live concerts to keep visitors warm.

 - Visit one of Budapest's Christmas markets to get into the holiday spirit.
 The scent of mulled wine and roasted chestnuts will guide you to Vörösmarty tér, where the city's largest Christmas Fair is held.
 The best time to visit is at night, when the square is all lit up with sparkling Christmas lights.
 Another Christmas Market to visit is the one in front of the Basilica, where you'll also find a small ice-rink.